bmurrtech/0-100-days-cloud-engineer/README.md

 ## VM Time, Baby!

+> Before we can write an ISO file to our new ProxMox setup, we must edit the directory to allow `Disk Image`.

+- Click on `Datacenter` (underneath the "Sever view" pane).
+- Click on the ID (the only ID listed should be "local" if you followed the previous step), and then click `Edit`.
+- Click on the `Content` dropdown box and click on `Disk Image` to include it and allow it.
-- Navigate to ISO Images (under the sever view dropdown menu, you have to click on the ProxMox node)
+- Navigate to ISO Images (under the sever view dropdown menu, you have to click on the ProxMox node).
-- Currently, the directory should be empty, so you will need to download your ISOs and then upload them by clicking `Upload`
+- Currently, the directory should be empty, so you will need to download your ISOs and then upload them by clicking `Upload`.
+- After uploading the VM you want, now it's time to click on the blue button on the top right of the UI that says `Create VM`.
+- Give the VM a name and click next.
+- Select the ISO image you wish to install (ex.
+Ubuntu), and click next, and (if you don't want to change any of the default settings) click next again.
+- Now, under the `Disks` tab, set the total disk size you wish to allocate to that VM instance, and hit next again.
+- Now it is time to set the CPU usage for this VM.
+Set the number of CPUs you want to set apart for this VM and hit next.
+- Now set the memory in MiB.

+> Note: GB is to MiB *not* a 1:1 raitio like GB is to MB.
+Use [this conversion calculator for reference](https://mbtogb.com/128-gb-to-mb)

+> Note: You can always edit the disk space, core, and memory allocations later.

+- Now for network settings.
+By default, the VM will be bridged to your home network, so it will receive an IP address from your router.
+If you don't want that, then edit the network settings as desired.
+- With everything configured, you are now at the final `Confirm` stage.
+If everything looks good to you, hit finish to spin up a new VM!
+Within seconds it will be ready to go.
+You can check on it from the `Server View`.

+> Note: You will still have to go through the initial install and setup phase like you normally would when you first are installing a new OS.
+When you start the system, go through the necessary install process.

 ## MadMax (Chia Plotting) CLI